Our Top Pick for 2019: Frigidaire 10,000 BTU 115V Window-Mounted Compact Air Conditioner

 The British Thermal Unit (BTU) measurement we find on the majority of air conditioners indicates the amount of work your AC will have to do to raise the temperature of one pound of water by one degree Fahrenheit.
 So as you might have guessed from your exposure to other air conditioners, as a general rule, the more BTUs a unit has, the better it will work at cooling the area around it.
 While a lot of BTUs is great, you can quickly wear out your compressor by having a machine too quickly cool the room, cycle down, and then start back up as the room starts to warm.

-Window mounted air conditioners can have a standard chassis that loads right into your window, or a slide out chassis.
-For the slide out chassis style, there is a bracket that holds the air conditioner in place by surrounding it.
+Window mounted air conditioners can have a standard chassis that loads right into your window or a slide-out chassis.
+For the slide-out chassis style, there is a bracket that holds the air conditioner in place by surrounding it.
 When you need to clean the AC, you can simply remove the entire device from the chassis, while it will stay in the window.
-This adds a bit of convenience to the cleaning process, and it will also make it a cinch to remove the window unit when the weather no long suits it.
-This degree of convenience is useful for many, so when you are seeking out a new window air conditioning unit, be sure to consider if a slide out chassis model will fit your home.
+This adds a bit of convenience to the cleaning process, and it will also make it a cinch to remove the window unit when the weather no longer suits it.
+This degree of convenience is useful for many, so when you are seeking out a new window air conditioning unit, be sure to consider if a slide-out chassis model will fit your home.

 Where in You House To Install a Window Air Conditioner